UCSC-Treehouse/pipelines/README.md

     -: OK
     tail -n 10 outputs/variants/mini.ann.vcf | md5sum -c md5/variants.md5
     -: OK

+NOTE: Fail is expected as the test file contains too few reads to pass bam qc

-You should see the following under outputs:
+Under outputs you should see the following:

     outputs/
     ├── expression